 Nothing makes Thanksgiving weekend smack of yuletide cheer quite like a pile of snow.

-Beech Mountain will be opening their ski slopes on Friday, Nov 29.
+Beech Mountain will be opening their ski slopes in late November.
 Winter activities such as snow tubing, sledding, snowboarding, and snow skiing will be in full swing.

-On Nov 30, the Buckeye Recreation Center will be hosting its Annual Parade of Wreaths, and participants will have the opportunity to decorate their own Christmas wreaths.
+Other fun activities include the Annual Parade of Wreaths, where participants will have the opportunity to decorate their own Christmas wreaths.

-The Holiday Market will also be running at BRC on Saturday.
+The Holiday Market will also be open.
 It’s the perfect place for buying ornaments, artwork, pottery, crafts, soaps, woodwork, jewelry and more!

 READ MORE: The 15 Best Christmas Towns in North Carolina